Use the Rules Engine

 In some cases, multiple Rules may be suggested to fix one or more errors.
 For example, one Rule will be suggested to move a property, and another will be suggested to move its qualifier.

-When you click Apple Rule this will apply all of the suggested Rules across all of the specified paths.
+When you click Apply Rule this will apply all of the suggested Rules across all of the specified paths.
 Some Rules will be on different element paths than the original validation error.

 Example Rules